 7. Process .scml to ePub

 Process the .scml file to ePub through the Digital Hub.
-A .mobi file for Kindle will also be created with this conversion.

 8. Adjust the ePub